-- 1 The only drive access to the parcel is via W.H.
-Besse Cartway, not directly off of Route 137. - 2 A drive exists along the centralsouthern edge of the parcel. - 3 The parcel is surrounded by contiguous woodland.
+- 1 The only road access to the parcel is via Besse Cartway, not directly off of Route 137. - 2 A road exists along the centralsouthern edge of the parcel. - 3 The parcel is surrounded by contiguous woodland.

-- 1 Roadways are added northwest of the parcel off of W.H.
-Besse Cartway. - 2 The drive along the centralsouthern edge of the parcel has been reforested.
+- 1 Roadways are added northwest of the parcel off of Besse Cartway. - 2 The road along the centralsouthern edge of the parcel has been reforested.

-- 1 The access drive off of Route 137 is added for use by the Sea Camps. - Vegetation around the pond beach area is removed, creating a larger clearing.
-Small cabins and boat storage are built by the pond clearings. - 3 Roadways to neighboring residential areas are developed.
+- The access road off of Route 137 is added for use by the Sea Camps. - Vegetation around the pond beach area is removed, creating a larger clearing.
+Small cabins and boat storage are built by the pond clearings. - Roadways to neighboring residential areas are developed.

-- At the southwest area of the site, residential houses are built south of the property line and accessed through W.H.
-Besse Cartway. - 2 Neighboring residential areas become denser.
+- At the southwest area of the site, residential houses are built south of the property line and accessed through Besse Cartway. - 2 Neighboring residential areas become denser.